tailwindlabs/tailwindcss/source/docs/border-radius.blade.md

       "Apply the default border radius to the left corners of an element.", ],
     [
+      '.rounded-t-md',
+      "border-top-left-radius: .375rem;\nborder-top-right-radius: .375rem;",
+      "Apply a medium border radius to the top corners of an element.", ],
+    [
+      '.rounded-r-md',
+      "border-top-right-radius: .375rem;\nborder-bottom-right-radius: .375rem;",
+      "Apply a medium border radius to the right corners of an element.", ],
+    [
+      '.rounded-b-md',
+      "border-bottom-right-radius: .375rem;\nborder-bottom-left-radius: .375rem;",
+      "Apply a medium border radius to the bottom corners of an element.", ],
+    [
+      '.rounded-l-md',
+      "border-top-left-radius: .375rem;\nborder-bottom-left-radius: .375rem;",
+      "Apply a medium border radius to the left corners of an element.", ],
+    [
       '.rounded-t-lg',
       "border-top-left-radius: .5rem;\nborder-top-right-radius: .5rem;",
       "Apply a large border radius to the top corners of an element.",